Fatigue at Work Employer Toolkit

 For example, focus on drowsy driving for one month.
 Encourage employees to take the training, open meetings with the drowsy driving safety talk and hang up posters around the workplace for that month before moving onto the next topic.

-These member-exclusive policies provide a step-by-step implementation guide for a comprehensive fatigue risk management system.
+These policies provide a step-by-step implementation guide for a comprehensive fatigue risk management system.
 Policies can be used to structure scheduling practices, tracking the number of hours employees work, and scheduling time off for rest between shifts.

 These policy templates are designed to be plug-and-play, ready for your workplace.
 Choose a general policy template or industry-specific template for the utility, transportation, manufacturing or construction industries.
 After receiving organizational buy-in for the program, use these policies along with the other resources in this toolkit to implement a fatigue risk management system to help keep employees safer and healthier.